-Our educational mission and vision are grounded in the enduring biblical values of Christian discipleship, community, service to others, sustainability and peacemaking.
+Our educational mission and vision are grounded in the enduring biblical values of community, service to others, sustainability, peacemaking and discipleship.
 We educate undergraduate, graduate, and seminary students to serve and lead in a global context for the common good.

 Community is a word you’ll hear a lot at EMU.
 It’s about caring for each other, close at home and far away.
 It’s about accountability to one another, building together — with shared values — the kind of campus community we want.
 It means that when one person hurts, we all hurt.
 We surround each other with prayer and tangible support in times of need.

 Community is also broadly defined to included our world community.
 At EMU you, you will hear more about our world community than particular allegiance to one country.
 That understanding is shaped profoundly by cross-cultural study, which EMU has required for more than 30 years.
 Many students study abroad for a full semester, while others study in various cultures in the US, including Washington, DC, and places such as the Navajo Nation in the southwest.

 Service to Others

 During their college years students serve others through local organizations such as Big Brothers, Big Sisters, join annual events such as Harrisonburg’s Blacks Run (stream) Clean Up day, volunteer at the Virginia Mennonite Relief Sale, and take part in spring break service trips.